Montreal Island Kit describes the political system, the political organisation and the political terms of an island divided into 16 municipalities.

 Montreal Island Kit is mostly about the City of Montreal, its 19 boroughs and 15 reconstituted municipalities even if the City of Dorval and the Island of Dorval are often considered as one city.

 An Island of Montreal officially called the Urban Agglomeration of Montreal.

 In the Province of Quebec, municipal elections take place every 4 years on the 1st Sunday of November.
-2017 was election year and 2021 will be our next election year.
+2017 was election year and November 2021 will be our next election year.

-The Charter of Ville de Montréal also determines the jurisdiction of the Mayor of Montreal as well as the jurisdiction of the 65 elected officials of the City Council.
+The Charter of Ville de Montréal defines the commitments of the City Council Councillors and determines the jurisdiction of the Mayor and of each of the 65 elected officials of the City Council.

-Montreal Island Kit is further interested in describing the Montreal Executive Committee composed of the mayor of the City of Montreal and of 11 members of the City Council nominated by the mayor.
+Montreal Island Kit is further interested in describing the Montreal Executive Committee composed of the mayor of the City of Montreal and of 11 elected members of the City Council nominated by the mayor.

 In political terms, the jurisdiction of the Executive Committee includes granting contracts and subsidies, managing human and financial resources and handling supplies and buildings.

-The Executive Committee is also responsible for producing documents such as budgets, and bylaws and for submitting official documents to the City Council for approval.
+The Executive Committee is also responsible for producing documents such as budgets and bylaws and for submitting official documents to the City Council for approval.

 The Agglomeration Council is headed by the Mayor of Montreal and is composed of 15 members of the City Council nominated by the mayor.

 An Agglomeration Council also composed of 14 mayors and 1 representative to represent each of the 15 reconstituted municipalities of the Island of Montreal.